Paranoid (Ty Dolla Sign song): Music video

 A screenshot of the music video, where Ty Dolla Sign is laying on the floor after being stabbed.

+On October 22, 2013, the Ethan Lader-directed music video premiered via Sean Combs's Revolt network.

+Interspersed throughout the video's duration are clips of Ty Dolla Sign performing the song laying expressionless on his back, with blood on the floor as if he had been backstabbed.

-On October 22, 2013, the Ethan Lader-directed music video premiered via rap mogul Diddy's television network Revolt.
-The video shows an overly intoxicated Ty Dolla Sign and B.o.B drugged with paranoia about their various women.
-Ty is hunted down by his two female lovers when they discover that he has been cheating on them.
+Narratively, Ty is hunted down by his two female lovers when they discover that he has been cheating on them.
 They team up to get revenge, chasing him through the streets and attacking him at home.
 By the end of the night, Ty finds himself bleeding out on the middle of his kitchen floor, from a stab wound courtesy of his two lovers.
 Meanwhile, B.o.B suffers a similar fate via a drugged drink given to him by a seductive, promiscuous woman.
+All women in the video are seen with near-invisible irises, and inspects crawling on them.
 Ty's body is then taken away in the trunk of a car.